 Additional 1958 support staff:

-Peggy Smith (traffic manager) John Lawson (copy chief) Marg McFarland (music librarian) Kaye Leahey (receptionist) Harry Smith (maintenance)
+Peggy Smith (traffic manager) John Lawson (copy chief) Marg McFarland (music librarian) Kaye Leahey (receptionist) Harry Smith (maintenance) Kay Foreman (secretary) Marilyne Rumball (copywriter)

 CFOR became an outlet for many independent local producers to contribute programmes.
 These programmes included an hour of military band music hosted by Bill Hume, who was the executive director of Soldiers Memorial Hospital.
 Another show featured Gilbert and Sullivan musicals hosted by George Travis.
-In the summer of 1958, a young concert pianist and music teacher from Toronto, Claire Snowlton arrived in Orillia by bus to host an hour long Sunday night programme of classical music with Bud Riley as her inept operator.
+In the summer of 1958, a young concert pianist and music teacher from Toronto, Claire Snowlton arrived in Orillia by bus to host an hour long Sunday night programme of classical music with Bud Riley Riley as her inept operator.
 Claire eventually made her way to N.Y.
 City where she met and married an up-and-coming photographer, Paul Hoeffler.
-The couple moved to Toronto where Paul built an international reputation as a writer and photographer of jazz and classic muscians and composers.
-Years later Bud would meet Paul who had been assigned to do a photo item about CJRT for Toronto Life Magazine (See his article in Toronto Life, March 1984.
+The couple moved to Toronto where Paul built an international reputation as a writer and photographer of jazz and classic musicians and composers.
+Years later Bud Riley would meet Paul who had been assigned to do a photo item about CJRT for Toronto Life Magazine (See his article in Toronto Life, March 1984.)

 This Magnacorder reel-to-reel tape machine was the workhorse of many radio stations in Canada during the 50s and 60s.
 CFOR had two of them perched above the main board in the control room.
 They were portable machines, but most stations used them almost exclusively at studio recorders.
 The announcer-operators loved them because they loaded and unwound very quickly, a requirement when drive-time was busy with commercials.